andrehtissot/cordova-plugin-firebase-extended-notification/README.md

 }
 ```

-Or if you want to open the app when notification is received [⚠️ DEPRECATED ⚠️] :
+Or if you want to open the app when notification is received ⚠️DEPRECATED⚠️ :
 ```json
 {
   "to" : "bk3RNwTe3H0:CI2k_HHwgIpoDKCIZvvDMExUdFQ3P1...",